IDinsight/aaq_core_template/README.md

 - Save the test DB details `validation/config.yaml`.
 This is used by the validation script.

+See `docs/deployment_instructions.md` for more detailed explanations on each secret environment variable.

 #### Run `make setup-ecr`

 This creates the ECR repository for the project to store docker images.